 The spin-off was reported by Reuters earlier in July ahead of a proposed public listing, with the company planning to raise between $1b to $1.5b in the transaction and had tapped SoftBank Group to facilitate the deal.
 Mainly involved in car rental and maintenance services, it also provides drivers with optimised gas station deals and is reportedly valued by Didi at between $2b and $3b.

-The auto solutions platform was established in 2015 and has been on trial since April 2018, prior to its spin-off into an autonomous organisation.
+The auto solutions platform was incubated in 2015 and has been on trial since April 2018, prior to its spin-off into an autonomous organization.
 This move will see the add-ons such as Xiaoju Auto Leasing & Retail, Xiaoju Gas Refueling, and Xiaoju Auto Care to improve car-related services.

 Currently, Xiaoju operates in 257 cities in a network of 7,500 partners and distributors, with its core services being Xiaoju Auto Leasing & Retail, Xiaoju Gas Refueling, Xiaoju Auto Care, and Didi Car Sharing.